 The huge carbon fork with a shroud/cowl in front of the frame’s headtube is an obvious move to smooth airflow over the front of the bike, but since it doesn’t appear to connect back to the upper headset cup it’s clearly not of the ‘external steerer’ variety.

 This prototype suggests a transition from the fork crown into the massive aero downtube, but they don’t seem to quite match up yet, suggesting there’s more refinement ahead for the final integrated frameset.

-The Peregrine Falcon does also get a dropped stem that finishes just above the top of the toptube – making room for a weld, but also allowing varied handlebar setups depending on race discipline.
+The Peregrine Falcon does also get a dropped stem that finishes just above the top of the toptube – making room to weld what seems to be one of several 3D-printed tubing junctions, but also allowing varied handlebar setups depending on race discipline.
 Out back, a relatively small section integrated seatmast appears to be topped out by a conventional seatpost that may slide down into the mast.
-It looks like the bike gets a T47 threaded bottom bracket, and long track ends with stainless steel faces.
+It looks like the bike gets a T47 threaded bottom bracket, and long track-ends with stainless steel faces.